kfaisal761/DataWarehouseAnalytics/Readme.md

 ### Tools and Environment
 - **Database:** SQL Server, PostgreSQL, MySQL, or equivalent relational database supporting advanced window functions and CTEs.
 - **SQL Client:** Tools like DBeaver, pgAdmin, SQL Server Management Studio, or command-line clients.
-- **Visualization:** Exported query results to BI tools such as Tableau, Power BI, or Excel for graphical presentation.
+- **Visualization:** Exported query results to BI tools such as Power BI, or Excel for graphical presentation.
 - **Version Control:** SQL scripts and visualization images organized in a project directory with version control (e.g., Git).